everx-labs/DeBot-IS-consortium/TimeInput/README.md

     prompt: bytes - utf-8 string to print to the user before input.

     minTime: Time - minimum time that can be chosen.
-NOTE: Time.timestamp can be zero if Time.hrs, Time.mins are defined.
+NOTE: Time.timestamp can be zero if Time.hr, Time.min are defined.

     maxTime: Time - maximum time that can be chosen.
-NOTE: Time.timestamp can be zero if Time.hrs, Time.mins are defined.
+NOTE: Time.timestamp can be zero if Time.hr, Time.min are defined.

     interval: uint8 - minimal allowed interval between neibour times in minutes.
-Must be in range [1, 30].

-    timeZoneOffset: int16 - offset in minutes according to time zone.
+Valid values are {1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30}.

 returns:

 	time: Time - chosen time.
+    localTimeZone: int16 - user local time zone offset in minutes.

 ## Declaration in Solidity